wannesm/dtaidistance/docs/usage/dtw.rst

 You can instruct the computation to only fill part of the distance measures matrix.
-For example to distribute the computations over multiple nodes, or to only compare source time series to target time series.
+For example to distribute the computations over multiple computing nodes, or to only compare source time series to target time series.

 ::